timczerniak/gramadach_na_gaeilge/06_the_genitive_case.md

 * The nominative plural ends with a slender consonant (e.g. _-in_, _-ir_, _-is_)
 * The nominative plural is formed by adding _-a_ to the nominative singular

-The same form is used in the nominative singular and the genitive plural for nouns that have weak plurals:
+For nouns that have weak plurals, the same form is used in the nominative singular and the genitive plural:

 | ns        | npl      | gpl       |
 | --------- | -------- | --------- |